Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 • Pack away chunky knit throw pillows.

-• Add light-weight textures that still feel cozy but aren’t too hot to use.
+• Add light-weight and different textures that still feel cozy but aren’t too hot to use.

-• Layer a couple of simple seasonal pillows with neutrals.
+• Layer a couple of simple seasonal pillows or bright throw pillows (optional) with neutrals.

-Pro Tip: If you are storing away blankets and pillows, THESE storage bags are my favorite to use for those decor items.
+Pro Tip: If you are storing away blankets and pillows, THESE storage bags are a great way favorite to store those decor items for next time.

 Especially for the spring season, I love using various neutral shades.
-To make them feel cozy, I focus on a variety of textures.
+To make them feel cozy, I focus on a variety of different textures.
 At the same time, I try to mix and match the fabrics and neutral patterns for a lot of interest while keeping it cozy.
+A floral pillow could be a perfect way to bring in the spring colors in a subtle way too.

 When you have a great base of neutral throw pillows and blankets, it is easy to simply add a couple of seasonal pillow accents.
-You can stretch your decor budget and your time further by not having to change out ALL of the pillows!
+You can stretch your decor budget and your time further by not having to change out ALL of the pillows for your spring home decor ideas!

 In the back living room, I layered lots of neutral throw pillows with different shades and textures.
 This helps create a really cozy space for family game nights and cozying up with a good book!